andoeme/cycurity/README.md

-# cycurity.github.io
+# Cycurity
-<p>Prototype of the App "Cycurity" that my team developed at the Code4Green Hackathon by the the Federal Ministry for the Environment.</p>
+<p>Prototype of the App "Cycurity" that my team developed at the Code4Green Hackathon by the Federal Ministry for the Environment.</p>

 ## Team members
 <p>Tobias Feitkenhauer - Business & Project Owner</p>